General Information

 Expected Outcomes

-Describe anticipated results or outcomes of the project in the sense of furthering knowledge in a field and how the project will enhance your artistic development.
-Visual art proposals should be specific about what will be produced, including how many pieces, approximate size, etc. Explain how you envision the piece being displayed.
-For performing artists, include where the performance will be and possible dates.
+Describe anticipated results or outcomes of the project in the sense of furthering knowledge in a field, and how the project will enhance your artistic development.
+Visual art proposals should be specific about what will be produced, including the number of pieces, approximate sizes, etc. Explain how you envision the piece being displayed.
+For performing artists, include the venue and possible dates.

 Applicant's Background

-Include your major and any coursework that qualifies you for this project, as well as unique experiences relevant to the proposed project, such as class projects, exhibitions, publications, performances, etc. Examples of and/or images of your previous work should be included if possible.
-Please summarize and don't include a complete resume.
+Include your major and any coursework that has helped prepare you for this project, as well as unique experiences relevant to the proposed project, such as class projects, exhibitions, publications, performances, etc. Examples of and/or images of your previous work should be included if possible.
+Please summarize and do not include a complete resume.

-The more specific you are in your timeline, the easier it will be for the committee to understand your process, plus it will help you manage your time if your project is funded.
+The more specific you are in your timeline, the easier it will be for the committee to understand your process, and it will also help you manage your time if your project is funded.

-A complete budget breakdown is required for funding, so you must visit shops, talk to venue managers, or look online for prices.
-Include the name of the item, price, source of your price estimate (e.g., Dick Blick, University Book Store, etc.), and a brief justification for use.
+Creating a budget means breaking down each expense.
+Leave time to visit shops, talk to venue managers, or look online for prices.
+You will need to include the name of what you are purchasing, the price, the source of your price estimate (ex.
+Blick, University Book Store, etc.), and a brief justification for use.
 Please do not include links to items in your budget in your proposal.

-Generally, funds should be used to purchase supplies consumed in the proposed work.
-(For example, wood, not the hammer or fabric, not the sewing machine.)
-There are some exceptions depending on the project or how the supply will be used, so please contact us if you have an idea, and we will see if we can make it work.
+Generally, funds should be used to purchase supplies consumed in the creation or production of the proposed work.
+(For example, you can purchase wood but not the hammer or fabric but not the sewing machine.)
+There are some exceptions depending on the project or how the item will be used, so please contact us if you have an idea, and we will see if we can make it work.

 If you are completing 2D artwork, include framing costs.
 For 3D projects, pedestals and display items are generally provided by the Memorial Union unless your piece requires a specialized mount.

-Funds cannot be used to pay employees or travel.
+Funds cannot be used to pay yourself, employees, or travel.

 Funds cannot be used for accessories or shoes for apparel projects unless the items will be made from raw materials, or altered in the project.